Adhir writes to President Murmu, apologises for his 'rashtrapatni' remark

-Congress leader Adhir Ranjan Chowdhury on Friday tendered a written apology to President Droupadi Murmu for his 'rashtrapatni' remark, a day after a political storm erupted over it.
+Leader of Congress in Lok Sabha Adhir Ranjan Chowdhury on Friday wrote to President Droupadi Murmu apologising for using an inappropriate expression to describe her post.

-In his letter to the President, he said he mistakenly used an incorrect word for her and it was a slip of tongue.

-"I am writing to express my regret for having mistakenly used an incorrect word to describe the position you hold.
+In his letter, Chowdhury said, "I am writing to express my regret for having mistakenly used an incorrect word to describe the position you hold.
 I assure you that it was a slip of the tongue.
-I apologise and request you to accept the same," Chowdhury said in his letter to the President.
+I apologise and request you to accept the same."

 Also watch | Adhir Chowdhury is used to making controversial remarks: Jairam Thakur